JelteMX/mendix-project-stylereporter/README.md

 ### Working copy

 The first time you run this tool, you will not have a working copy.
 Based on the variables as set above, it will create one.
 This can take up to two minutes.
-Once this is done, it will store the working copy id in a local `working_copy_cache.json`.
+Once this is done, it will store the working copy id in a local `reporter-cache-XXXXXX.dat` (encrypted).
 This way a working copy can be reused in 24h.
 After the working copy is made, it will resume the rest of the script.

 ### Output